General Policy Information

 5. The Department Will Not Discipline Officers, Supervisors, or Commanders for Declining to Initiate or Deciding to Terminate a Pursuit

-The primary unit shall immediately advise Communications when initiating a pursuit and shall update all relevant details including:
+The primary unit shall immediately advise Communications when initiating a pursuit and shall update relevant details including:

 - Reason for pursuit